axoflow/axosyslog-core-docs/content/shared/chunk/option-mqtt-address.md

 | Default:  | `tcp://localhost:1883` |
 | Required: | yes                      |

-*Description:* Specifies the hostname or IP address, and the port number of the MQTT broker to which {{% productparam "abbrev" %}} will send the log messages.
+*Description:* Specifies the hostname or IP address, and the port number of the MQTT broker to which {{% param "product.abbrev" %}} will send the log messages.

 Syntax: `\<protocol type\>://\<host\>:\<port\>`